 Ahhh, there are so many fun things that we women can do to jazz up pants-based ensembles.
 Here are just a few suggestions:

 If you’re confined to pants, why not invest in some pants with personality?
-While I’d love to direct you to red, green, and electric blue pants because that’s how I roll, navy, maroon, and olive are all fantastic options, too.
+If red, green, and electric blue pants are too over-the-top for ya, navy, maroon, and olive are all fantastic options, too.
 Color is always a marvelous way to enliven your looks, and challenging yourself to incorporate some new shades into those pant-based ensembles is a great way to branch out.

 Just because you’re wearing pants doesn’t mean you have to confine yourself to blouses, sweaters, and tees.
 Mix up your proportions by throwing a few tunics into the mix.
 Since Tiffany is doing steel-toed boots, she may have a tough time finding a pair of slim-fitting pants that look natural.
 And although tunics often look best with skinny or slim pants, they can work with bootcut and widelegs if done right.
 Go for a close-fitting style, a belted version, or a shirt-dress design with some structure and fitting.

 Hopefully those of you required to stick to trousers for work can add a few embellishments here and there.
-Throw an embellished belt under your blazer, tuck a vibrant scarf beneath your cardigan, or grab a bright leather handbag.
+Throw a belt under your blazer, tuck a vibrant scarf beneath your cardigan, or grab a bright leather handbag.

 “Utilitarian” and “jewelry” don’t always play nicely together, but there are a few pieces that can be beautifully unfussy.
 Brooches sit close enough to the body to pose few risks, and some simple rings are often both decorative and durable.
 Long necklaces and earrings may seem like overkill, but tasteful studs and simple chains will work wonders to add elegance to a pared-down ensemble.